prakharmrsl/easypcceo.github.io/pages/crypto-mining/gtx-1080-review.md

 This review is going to illustrate the GTX 1080 [hashrate](https://99bitcoins.com/what-is-bitcoin-hash/), power consumption, and the overall mining performance of the GTX 1080 and 1080 Ti.

-## GTX 1080 Ti Specs

-* Architecture: Pascal
-* Memory Speed: 11 Gbps
-* Boost Clock: 1582 MHz
-* Frame Buffer: 11 GB GDDR5**X**

-## GTX 1080 Specs

-* Architecture: Pascal
-* Memory Speed: 10 Gbps
-* Boost Clock: 1733 MHz
-* Frame Buffer: 8 GB GDDR5**X**

-Notice the bolded **X**.
-The 1080 series use [GDDRX](https://www.quora.com/What-is-the-difference-between-GDDR-and-DDR-memory) memory.
-Although it delivers better gaming performance (what the cards are designed for), it is actually worse for mining.
-These cards boast excellent gaming performance, but they definitely weren't designed to mine [Ethereum](/crypto-mining/ethereum-hardware/).
-However, they can be used to mine other <a href="#mining-other-altcoins">altcoins</a> effectively.

 ## GTX 1080 Hashrate: Ethereum

 ### GTX 1080